ASSABIL Association

 With three municipal public libraries and one original bus-library concept, Assabil Libraries continue to try to achieve their purpose of creating and providing public libraries for cultural exchange and access to information and books.
 It supports a network of 30 public libraries in rural areas of Lebanon and is one of the projects funded by AFAC.

 Libraries

 In Beirut, Assabil Libraries created three public spaces suitable for adults and children, in Bachoura, Geitawi and Monnot.
-The organization has also launched a "kotobus", which translates to "books bus".

 Bachoura

-In its 350sqm space, this public library in Bachoura is a municipal public library in the capital, Beirut.
+This public library in Bachoura is a municipal public library in the capital, Beirut.

-In that space, which features a children's area, a computer station and a newspaper corner, people come to read, research or attend one of the regular events of this library.
-There are fixed storytelling hours, film screenings, Arabic book club meetings, and other cultural events that aim at strengthening the inclusion of local public schools.

 The library has books and games in Arabic, French, English, Armenian, German, Tamil, and Ethiopian.

 Geitawi

-With a small garden, Geitawi public library opened its doors in 2004 inside the Jesuit public garden.
-The library area is 100sqm and includes a children's area.
-There are weekly storytelling events and International Music Day is celebrated there.
+Geitawi public library opened its doors in 2004 inside the Jesuit public garden.
 The library has books and games in Arabic, French, English, Armenian, and Spanish.

 Monnot

-This municipal library has internet connection.
-It is a 100sqm space for children and adults to read and work.
-It is in the Achrafieh Monnot area.

-A wide selection of books, newspapers, magazines, and games is available for all ages in Arabic, French, and English.
+This municipal library is in the Achrafieh Monnot area.
+A selection of books, newspapers, magazines, and games is available for all ages in Arabic, French, and English.